 Northstar Online Learning (NSOL) is an online learning platform that features original content learners can access independently.
 Each topic includes explanations, demonstration videos, and interactive practice.
 NSOL can be used either by learners working independently, or as a resource to support in-class instruction or one-on-one tutoring.
 Northstar locations can make learner accounts which track NSOL work and assessments completed by the learners.
 When learners complete an assessment while logged into their accounts, they are automatically directed to the NSOL content corresponding to what they need to learn.

-We currently have NSOL practice and instruction available for all of our units, except for Supporting K-12 Distance Learning and Windows 11.
+We currently have NSOL modules available for all Northstar units, except for Supporting K-12 Distance Learning.
 Our plan is to develop self-directed online learning practice lessons for all of the assessment topics we provide.

 On average, it takes around 90 minutes to finish a topic, although this can vary widely, depending on the experience and ability of the learner.